4d/docs/docs/ViewPro/method-list.md

 #### Example

-Import a Blob document from the table's first entity into the 'ViewProArea'.
+You want to import into the "ViewProArea" a 4D View Pro document previously saved as Blob in the first entity of the Table dataclass.

 ```4d
 var $myBlobDocument : 4D.Blob :=ds.Table.all().first().blob